timothywarner-org/globomantics-secret-scanning-sandbox/README.md

 - Scan staged files for AWS keys
 - Block commits that contain potential secrets
 - Show which files contain secrets

+## Alert Handling

+When a secret is detected:
+1. An alert is automatically created
+2. A new issue is generated with:
+   - Direct link to the alert
+   - Required actions
+   - Best practices
+   - Automatic assignment
+3. TruffleHog provides additional verification

 ---
 *"Security is not a product, but a process." - Bruce Schneier*